Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 NURS 827C - Managing Acute and Complex Care of Individuals Clinical

 In this clinical course students demonstrate the ability to apply knowledge to refine clinical judgment and decision-making skills while caring for individuals from diverse populations with acute, critical, and chronic illnesses.
 Focuses on illness management, health restoration, and risk reduction in prototypic health care problems.
 Focuses on nurses' ability to use leadership skills and concepts of care collaboration with clients, families, peers, and members of the health care team to maximize client outcomes.
 Care experiences primarily center on the acute care environment.
 Prereq: majors only.

 Co-requisite: NURS 827

 NURS 828 - Public Health Nursing

 This course offers students the opportunity to engage in a public health project at the community and population level.
 Emphasis placed on the synthesizing concepts, theories, knowledge and practice from nursing, and public health sciences while engaging with the community to address a public health problem.
 Students demonstrate application of knowledge to the skills of community assessment, health promotion, health protection, illness prevention, and vulnerability from a public health nursing perspective.
 Prereq: majors only.

-NURS 830C - Collaborative Care II: Childbearing and Childrearing Families Clinical
+NURS 831C - Childbearing and Childrearing Families Clinical

-This clinical course focuses on nursing care for families throughout pregnancy, birth, and child-rearing periods.
-Healthy transitions and physical alteration occurring from conception through adolescence are examined.
-This course integrates clinical opportunities in a variety of clinical settings to provide opportunities for the development of the nurse generalist role.
+This clinical course focuses on the provision of health care for individuals within the context of the family during the childbearing and childrearing period.
+Healthy transitions and physical alterations are examined.
+This course integrates clinical opportunities in a variety of settings for the development of the advanced nurse generalist role.
 Prereq: majors only.